 Tin can be infinitely recycled to the same high quality due to its intrinsic properties and economic value.
 Closing metal loops by increasing reuse and recycling has the potential to improve resource productivity while reducing energy use, emissions, and waste disposal.

 The availability of secondary and recycled tin is also crucial for the future.
 Due to tin’s versatility and unique properties, it is used in numerous new technologies.
 Tin is therefore key to both the Fourth Industrial Revolution and the Green Revolution.
 Recycled tin is already contributing to a greener and more connected planet by fulfilling some of this new demand.

-The International Council on Mining and Metals (ICMM) has published a Declaration by the Metals Industry on Recycling Principles, stating that ICMM encourages manufacturers, policy-makers and other decision-makers to evaluate real performance and improve the design and management of products, including their disposal and recycling.
-The growing trend of tin recycling shows the metal’s place in the circular economy as maximam value is extracted from it through recovery and regeneration of products and materials.
+In line with this trend, the International Council on Mining and Metals (ICMM) has published a Declaration by the Metals Industry on Recycling Principles.
+This encourages manufacturers, policymakers, and other decision-makers to evaluate real performance and improve the design and management of products, including their disposal and recycling.
+Moreover, the IEA’s World Energy Outlook Special Report 2021 recommends scaling up recycling as a key measure to approach mineral security.

 For further information please contact [email protected]

 Major recycled tin producers include ITA members Aurubis, Beerse (Belgium) and Fenix Metals (Poland).